rhinobase/hono-openapi/CONTRIBUTING.md

 2. Create a new branch out of the `main` branch.
 We follow the convention `[type/scope]`.
 For example `fix/memcache` or `docs/core`. `type` can be either `docs`, `fix`, `feat`, `build`, or any other conventional commit type. `scope` is just a short id that describes the scope of work.

 3. Make and commit your changes following the [commit convention](https://github.com/rhinobase/hono-openapi/blob/main/CONTRIBUTING.md#commit-convention).
-As you develop, you can run `pnpm nx build [package name]` to make sure everything works as expected.
+As you develop, you can run `pnpm build` and `pnpm test` to make sure everything works as expected.

 ### Tests